itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Project Goals

-* The website should have a calming and relaxing design, appealing to the customers.
+* The website should be straight forward and easy to navigate.

-* Present the treatments offered and information about them in order to attract more customers.
+* Showcase my talents and skillsets in my portfolio.

-* Provide the customer with useful information that can facilitate future interaction with the business.
+* Provide the customer with useful information that gives them a good idea of the services I provide.

-* Offer the customers the opportunity to book a treatment once they have decided to visit the business.
+* Provide customers with the ability tp get in touch with me.

 ### User Stories